What you will learn from this article:

 Creating what works for you

-The Quality Quantifier
+Use the Quality Quantifier

 Every object and every experience in life has a quality and a quantity to it.
 But it’s up to you to decide what level you are at, where you want to be, the sensations associated with that shift, and finally, the strategy for how you can achieve that.

 This tool, the Quality Quantifier, is also a powerful urge management tool.
 Because when you understand how to change the level of urgency in your body, you can shift away from your desire for things that you know are bad for you, and instill a new desire for healthy habits that are good for you.